editorconfig/editorconfig-vim/README.md

 - If your Vim is not compiled with `+python` feature, please first download the [EditorConfig core][] and follow the instructions in the README and INSTALL files to install it.
-Once EditorConfig core is installed, copy the `editorconfig.vim` file to your `~/.vim/plugin` directory to install the editorconfig plugin.
+This plugin would NOT work if neither `+python` nor EditorConfig core is available.

 ## Supported properties